 IMPACT BLOG

 Sasha is a Research Paramedic and Academic Support Lead who has worked for ambulance services in the UK and the Caribbean since 2002.
-She is completing the IMPACT programme of research for a Doctor of Philosophy (DPhil) in Experimental Psychology with the University of Oxford.
-Sasha has been awarded an NHSE stipend which supports her University fees and she is supported by South Western Ambulance NHS Foundation Trust.
+She has completed an NHSE AHP Clinical Fellowship and is completing the IMPACT programme of research for a Doctor of Philosophy (DPhil) degree in Experimental Psychology with the University of Oxford.
+Sasha has been awarded an National Institute for Health and Care Research (NIHR) Doctoral Research Fellowship and an NHSE Stipend to support her DPhil and research.

 Dr Jennifer Wild

-Dr Wild is an Associate Professor in Experimental Psychology at the University of Oxford, a Consultant Clinical Psychologist, NIHR Oxford Health BRC Senior Fellow and the clinical advisor for The Ambulance Staff Charity.
-Her area of expertise is in the research, treatment and prevention of posttraumatic stress disorder (PTSD) and depression in emergency responders.
+Dr Wild is a Professorial Fellow at the University of Melbourne, a Professor of Experimental Psychology at the University of Oxford, a Consultant Clinical Psychologist, and NIHR Oxford Health BRC Senior Fellow.
+Her research focuses on the treatment and prevention of post-traumatic stress disorder (PTSD), social anxiety, and depression in emergency responders.

 Any Concerns about this research